mckenzieu/mckenzieu-data-analyst/README.md

 # mckenzieu-data-analyst
 Welcome to my portfolio!
-I am a data analyst with experience in SQL, R, data visualization
+I am a data analyst with experience in SQL, R, and data visualization

 ## Projects